 The Discovery Assistance Type subfield is set to 0, to indicate that Sector Sweep Start Time field is present.
 When this field is set to 1, the discovery assistance signal schedule is indicated in the Extended Schedule element.
 This field is reserved when the Discovery Assistance Request Status Code subfield is not equal to SUCCESS.

 Dwelling Time Present subfield is set to 1 to indicate that the Dwelling Time field is present in the DMG Discovery Assistance element and set to 0 otherwise.
+The Dwelling time Present subfield is reserved when the element is contained in the Information Request frame.

 The Discovery Assistance Request Status Code field contains the result of the discovery assistance request and is one of the status codes specified in Table 9-52 (Status codes) in 9.4.1.9 (Status Code field).
-This field is reserved when the element is contained in FST Setup Request frame.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

 The Discovery Assistance Window Length field indicates the discovery assistance window length value as confirmed by the STA transmitting this element in microseconds.
-This field is reserved when the element is contained in FST Setup Request frame.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

 The Sector Sweep Start Time field indicates the lower 4 octets of the TSF of the DMG BSS at the time the sector sweep transmission starts.
 This field is present if the Discovery Assistance Type subfield is 0.
-This field is reserved when the element is contained in FST Setup Request frame.
+This field is reserved when the element is contained in FST Setup Request frame or the Information Request frame.

 The Temporary AID field indicates a temporary AID assigned by an AP or PCP to the STA receiving this element.
 The Temporary AID is used for scheduling discovery assistance only.
 This field is present if the Discovery Assistance Type subfield is 1.